digital-work-lab/handbook/index.md

 ## Structure

-To organize procedures, documents and files, the handbook consists of five sections, each with unique numbers:
+To organize procedures, documents and files, the handbook consists of the following sections, each with unique numbers:

 | Number       | Section                              |
 |--------------|--------------------------------------|